input-output-hk/adrestia/README.md

 # Overview

 Adrestia is a collection of products which makes it easier to integrate with Cardano.
-It comes in different flavours: low-level libraries or high-level APIs.
+It comes in different flavours: SDK or high-level APIs.
 Depending on the use-cases you have and the control that you seek, you may use any of the components below.

 # Getting Started